The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

 \textbf{Justification for Proxy Selection:} The choice of South Korea as a proxy is theoretically motivated.
 In comparative research, suitable proxies are those that share critical baseline characteristics but differ on the key variable of interest (in this case, political stability post-1979).
 Prior to 1979, both Iran and South Korea were on a similar trajectory of state-led modernization and industrialization, with science and technology policy identified as a central pillar of national development.
 South Korea's subsequent success represents the archetypal model of a "developmental state" that maintained political stability and executed a long-term, strategic vision for building a knowledge-based economy.
 Therefore, its growth trajectory serves as a credible "alternate timeline" for a nation that started from a similar baseline but did not experience a disruptive political shock.

 Instead of a fixed rate, this model applies the actual, historical year-on-year growth percentage of South Korea $(g_{SK,t})$ to Iran's trajectory from 1979 onwards:

-The result, shown by the dashed green line in Figure 13, is remarkable.
-It suggests that Iran would not only have matched but significantly surpassed South Korea, reaching an annual output of approximately **245,000 papers** by 2024.
+The result, as shown by the dashed green line in Figure 14, indicates that Iran would not only match but significantly surpass South Korea, reaching an annual output of approximately 245,000 papers by 2024.
 This is because Iran would have been applying Korea's high growth rates to its own, larger initial base of scientific output.
-This data-driven simulation provides a powerful, tangible estimate of the "knowledge deficit."
+This data-driven simulation provides a significant, tangible estimate of the "knowledge deficit."

-Collectively, the vast chasm between the solid red line (Iran's actual path) and the plausible scenarios modeled by the blue and green lines provides a robust, data-grounded estimate of the profound and lasting cost of the 1979 disruption.
+Collectively, the large gap between the solid red line (Iran's actual path) and the plausible scenarios modeled by the blue and green lines provides a robust, data-grounded estimate of the significant and lasting cost of the 1979 disruption.